-Councils and Committees Series: This series includes materials related to Kellermann’s service on non-NRAO councils and committees, and has been divided into four units.
+Councils and Committees Series: This series includes materials related to Kellermann’s service on non-NRAO councils and committees, and has been divided into the following units.

-- National Academy of Sciences (NAS) Councils and Committees Unit: This unit includes materials related to Kellermann’s service on NAS councils and committees from 1994 through 2002.
+- National Academy of Sciences (NAS) Unit: This unit includes materials related to Kellermann’s service on NAS councils and committees from 1977 through 2019.
 Included are meeting materials, notes, and correspondence.
-Size: 2.5 linear feet.
-This unit has been divided into five subunits.
+Size: 13 linear feet.
+This unit has been divided into the following subunits.

 - Space Studies Board Subunit: Click here for a folder listing.

 - BISO Subunit: Click here for a folder listing.